Italy visa refusal 2026: reasons, appeal, court — a real success story

 Review time2–18 months (average 6)

-Court is lengthy.
+Court is long.
 Decisions can be absurd

-The 90-day rule for the Nulla Osta
+The 90-day rule for nulla ostas

 Consulate suggests changing the motive